 A law degree opens the door to many exciting career opportunities above and beyond a career in law.
 So, don’t worry if you’re having doubts about that dream of being a Lawyer because there are many options available to you beyond the legal profession.
 Some of these include working in human resources, working with data or auditing or entering a career in finance, the civil service or mediation.
 The list goes on.

 Tom joined us at Interlink having finished his law degree at Newcastle University.
-Since then, he has helped many Paralegals and Newly Qualified Solicitors with their legal careers.
-Contact Tom Crea for help with your legal future, or simply to find out more about what positions are available at law firms.
+Since then, he has helped many Lawyers with their legal careers.
+Contact Tom Crea for help with your legal future or simply to find out more about what positions are available at law firms.